MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/use.md

 ![Bed capacity - CDC reporting](media/use/cdc-bed-capacity.png)

-Collect bed information such as ICU/AIIR availability, occupancy in other areas or inpatient staffing/surge capacity using the **Bed capacity** app.
+Collect bed information such as ICU/AIIR availability, occupancy in other areas, or inpatient staffing/surge capacity using the **Bed capacity** app.
 After you submit the data using this app, model-driven app can be used to download and save data for governmental reporting, such as upload to the CDC web site.

 Select **Back** from top-left if you want to go back to the **Hospital Emergency Response app** without submitting any change. **Submit** button submits values you entered.
 Select **Home** to go back to **Hospital Emergency Response app** after you submit.